 As you change the allocation, we will analyze the holdings and inform you whether the risk of the portfolio is suited for your goal, as well as whether the portfolio is adequately diversified.

-Investing can be an emotional experience for even the most seasoned investor.
-Choosing a portfolio that you can stick with can be particularly important to reaching your financial goals.
-No matter which of the options above you may choose, Betterment will give you advice and support to help you reach your investment goals.
+Deciding where to place your hard earned cash can be an emotional experience for even the most seasoned financial planner.
+Choosing a portfolio or high-yield cash account that you can stick with can be particularly important to reaching your financial goals.
+No matter which of the options above you choose, Betterment will give you advice and support to help you reach your financial goals.

 *The annual percentage yield (“APY”) on the deposit balances in Betterment Cash Reserve (“Cash Reserve”) is and represents the weighted average of the APY on deposit balances at the banks participating in Cash Reserve (the “Program Banks”) and is current as of .
 This APY is variable and subject to change daily.
 Deposit balances are not allocated equally among the participating Program Banks.
 A minimum deposit of $10 is required, but there is no minimum balance required to be maintained.
 The APY available to a customer may be lower if that customer designates a bank or banks as ineligible to receive deposits.
 APY applies only to Cash Reserve and does not apply to checking accounts held through Checking.
 Cash Reserve and Checking are separate offerings and are not linked accounts.